 Treatment of Relational and complex Trauma at Trauma Recovery Institute

-Trauma Recovery Institute offers unparalleled services and treatment approach.
-Trauma Recovery Institute offers unique individual and group psychotherapy specialising in personality disorders, complex trauma & neglect, sexual trauma, chronic illness and relationship difficulties.
-We also offer specialized group psychotherapy for psychotherapists and psychotherapy students, People struggling with addictions and substance abuse, sexual abuse survivors, people suffering with cancer or recovering from cancer and their family members, Parents exploring the art of conscious parenting and people looking to function in life at a higher level.
+Trauma Recovery Institute offers unparalleled services and treatment approach through unique individual and group psychotherapy.
+We specialise in long-term relational trauma recovery, sexual trauma recovery and early childhood trauma recovery.
+We also offer specialized group psychotherapy for psychotherapists and psychotherapy students, People struggling with addictions and substance abuse, sexual abuse survivors and people looking to function in life at a higher level.
 Trauma recovery Institute offers a very safe supportive space for deep relational work with highly skilled and experienced psychotherapists accredited with Irish Group Psychotherapy Society (IGPS), which holds the highest accreditation standard in Europe.
 Trauma Recovery Institute uses a highly structured psychotherapeutic approach called Dynamic Psychosocialsomatic Psychotherapy (DPP).

 Dynamic Psychosocialsomatic Psychotherapy (DPP) is a highly structured, once to twice weekly-modified psychodynamic treatment based on the psychoanalytic model of object relations.
 This approach is also informed by the latest in neuroscience, interpersonal neurobiology and attachment theory.
 As with traditional psychodynamic psychotherapy relationship takes a central role within the treatment and the exploration of internal relational dyads.
 Our approach differs in that also central to the treatment is the focus on the transference and countertransference, an awareness of shifting bodily states in the present moment and a focus on the client’s external relationships, emotional life and lifestyle.